awslabs/cognito-proxy-rest-service/README.md

 It's a set of [AWS Lambda](https://aws.amazon.com/lambda/) functions that, once deployed using the provided [SAM](https://github.com/awslabs/serverless-application-model) template, act as an [Amazon Cognito](https://aws.amazon.com/cognito/) proxy.

+*Note: In most cases you should consider using the SDKs directly on the client, without using a proxy, especially if your business usecase allows it*

 ### Why was this project created?
 * QuickStart for any custom IdP --> Cognito migration service
 * Serves as a guide on how to use the Cognito Admin Java SDK